babashka/babashka/doc/pods.md

 #### async

-Note: the async operation is very experimental and will likely change to a callback based implementation instead of using `core.async`.

 Pods may implement async functions that return one or more values at a later time in the future.
 Async functions must be declared as such as part of the `describe` response message: